-Revenge quitting is a term that’s gaining traction in the workplace.
+Revenge quitting is a new workplace trend that’s gaining traction.
 It refers to employees leaving their jobs out of spite or retaliation against their employer.

 But what drives someone to make such a drastic decision?